-- The contracted firm, Opus Stewart Weir, has completed the geotechnical study and environmental assessment.
-These studies determined that no special considerations will need to be made related to the land beneath the school and the sub-structure that will support the building.
+- The contracted firm, Opus Stewart Weir, completed the geotechnical study and environmental site assessment.
+These studies determined that no special considerations are required related to the land beneath the school and the sub-structure that will support the building.

-- The contracted firm, Al-Terra Engineering Ltd, has completed the site survey.
+- The contracted firm, Al-Terra Engineering Ltd, completed the site survey.

 Why can’t the school go in McGhan Park (Clarkdale Meadows)?

 - There is a gas pipeline running through the site.
 This high pressure gas line reduces the developable area.

 - McGhan Park was not one of the five designated school sites listed on the map provided by Strathcona County and used for the site selection tour; however, it was included as an impromptu stop.

 - The portion of land in McGhan Park that is zoned for a school is slightly smaller than the Davidson Creek parcel.

 Why can’t the school go in Heritage Hills?

 - This parcel of land is too far south to address the enrolment pressure we are facing in the northeast part of Sherwood Park.

 - Our goal is to build a neighbourhood school to serve families living in the northeast quadrant of Sherwood Park.